srsergiorodriguez/aventura/README.md

 grammar.colors.prob = [0.1, 0.2, 0.1, 0.6];
 ```

-In the example above, "purple" will be more likely to appear.
+In the previous example, “purple" is the most likley option.

-#### Applying transformations
+##### Applying transformations
 You can apply some transformations to the text that is expanding from some rule.
 For example, you can capitalize the first letter in the string of text, or you can capitalize all of the letters of the string.
 Transformations must be indicated inside a pair of '#' symbols after the name of the reference.
 You can apply multiple transformations (split them by commas):

 ```Javascript